Creating a Spark Schedule¶

 In the command field, select Spark Command from the drop-down list.
 By default, Scala is selected as the programming language in the drop-down list that contains Command Line, Python, SQL, R and Notebook.
 Select a language from the list.
 Enter the query in the text field.
 The following figure illustrates a Spark Scala query.

-However, you can only schedule a notebook associated with a cluster to run.
-You must use Notebooks UI to compose notebook pargraphs.
-For more information , see Running Spark Notebooks in a Schedule and Run a Spark Notebook from the Analyze Query Composer.
+For more information, see Running Spark Notebooks in a Schedule and Run a Spark Notebook from the Analyze Query Composer.